ebonharme/images/sabnzbd/README.md

 Please mount the following volumes inside your SABnzbd container:

-* `/datadir`: Holds all the SABnzbd data files (e.g. config, postProcessing)
+* `/mnt/Downloads`: Holds all the SABnzbd data files (e.g. downloads, postProcessing)
-* `/media`: Directory for media (downloaded files)
+* `/config`: Directory for configuration files

 ### Configuration file

-By default the SABnzbd configuration is located on `/datadir/config.ini`.
+By default the SABnzbd configuration is located on `/config/sabnzbd.ini`.
 If you want to change this you've to set the `CONFIG` environment variable, for example:

 ```
-CONFIG=/datadir/sabnzbd.ini
+CONFIG=/otherdir/conf.ini
 ```

 ### UID and GID